aproplan/aproplan-api-doc/README.md

 ## Documentation

-We do not have yet an online document but we have a OpenApi document that you can open in the online swagger editor.
+We do not have yet an online documentation but we have an OpenApi document that you can open in the online swagger editor.
-Go to swagger-def and upload the swagger.yaml file in <https://editor.swagger.io/>
+Go to `swagger-def` and upload the swagger.yaml file in <https://editor.swagger.io/>

 ## Quick start